-Updated since first version: Page counts were adjusted, as the single-column format takes more space.
+Updated since first version: Student conference grant and DC deadlines added.
+Page counts were adjusted, as the single-column format takes more space.
 Poster bibliography is now allowed to overflow to third page.
 Formatting information has been moved to a separate submission guide.

 We invite you to submit a paper or poster for the 21st Koli Calling International Conference on Computing Education Research (Koli Calling 2021) for the second virtual Koli, hosted around the world and from Finland, 18-21 November 2021.